rtmigo/dmk_py/README.md

 Entries will be stored in a file.

-If the `-s` argument is given, it specifies the file.
+If the `-s` parameter is given, it specifies the file.

 ``` bash
 $ dmk gett -s /path/to/storagefile ...